coltonc3/turnkey-figment-eth-staking/README.md

 # turnkey-figment-eth-staking
 Use Turnkey's SDK with Figment's API to stake ETH with Figment!

+[Turnkey](http://www.turnkey.com/) offers API-first crypto private key management and secure signing, founded by the team that built Coinbase Custody.
+They leverage secure enclaves to offer secure and flexible that is 100x faster than MPC.
+Their platform can be used for everything from wallet-as-a-service, to asset operations, and product infrastructure use cases.
+In example, we use Turnkey + Figment to easily automate ETH staking.
+To get started, [sign up to Turnkey](http://www.turnkey.com/) and to learn more, check out their docs [here](https://docs.turnkey.com/).

  # Create a .env file with the following variables assigned
  ```